 Based on their sample of 40 people (ages 30 to 70) who were diagnosed with piriformis syndrome, the researchers found that both stretching types reduced hip pain, but the post-facilitation group reported to have higher pain reduction than the ELODA group.

-Another study on 33 ballet dancers found that “vibration-assisted” stretching to be somewhat better than MET stretching and old-school static stretching for increasing the dancers’ pain-pressure threshold at their thighs.
+Another study on 33 ballet dancers found that “vibration-assisted” stretching to be somewhat better than MET stretching and static stretching for increasing the dancers’ pain-pressure threshold at their thighs.

 But the researchers pointed out that all three types of stretching provided such short-term effects and doubted that this study can be extrapolated to other populations.
 Whether this has any significance to other types of hip pain is questionable.

-Low back pain and hip pain
+Low back pain

-Regarding stretching for piriformis syndrome: while a 2012 systematic review found that MET stretching may be beneficial for those with chronic low back pain, a 2015 Cochrane Review found that the majority of the studies included are “poor” and have a “high risk of bias.”
+Stretching your hips may alleviate some low back pain, but current research has mixed results.
+While a 2012 systematic review found that MET stretching may be beneficial for those with chronic low back pain, a 2015 Cochrane Review found that the majority of the studies included are “poor” and have a “high risk of bias.”
 The authors do not find “sufficient evidence” for MET to be effective for low back pain.

 Further reading: Cochrane Review Finds Lack of Effectiveness in Muscle Energy Technique

-Slump stretching LBP
+Slump stretching

 Slump stretching is based on the slump test that physical therapists use to gauge how sensitive your neural and other tissues are in your spinal cord for back pain.